-The independent research commissioned by our Safe To Trade Scheme found that both employees and customers trusted a company more when they could demonstrate independent verification of their safety standards.
+The independent research commissioned by our Safe to Trade Scheme found that both employees and customers trusted a company more when they could demonstrate independent verification of their safety standards.
 For employees, this builds trust that the businesses take their well-being seriously and for customers they are more likely to visit a venue that can prove the safety measures are effective and regularly reviewed.

-For 2021 and beyond, there is a chance for businesses with a strong safety culture to continue to communicate this and use as a source of competitive advantage.
+For the rest of 2021 and beyond, there is a chance for businesses with a strong safety culture to continue to communicate this and use as a source of competitive advantage.
 As employees return to the workplace and hospitality opens its doors again, there will be a high expectation on the safety and hygiene standards of businesses.

 Matching resources and capabilities to the business offer